douglastkaiser/python-stocks/README.md

 Then enable GitHub Pages in your repository settings (branch: `main`, folder: `/docs`).
 Assets will be served from `https://douglastkaiser.github.io/python-stocks/`.

-An automated workflow (`.github/workflows/publish-docs.yml`) rebuilds the `docs/` folder on every push to `main`, on pull requests (for preview deployments), and on a weekly schedule.
-It runs a lightweight SPY+DIA sample backtest in headless mode, uploads the generated CSV/JSON, PNG, and interactive HTML assets as a Pages artifact, and deploys without committing the artifacts back to the repository.
+An automated workflow (`.github/workflows/publish-docs.yml`) rebuilds the `docs/` folder on every push to `main` and on pull requests (for preview deployments).
+It runs a lightweight SPY+DIA sample backtest in headless mode, uploads the generated CSV/JSON, PNG, and interactive HTML assets as a Pages artifact, posts a preview link on pull requests, and deploys without committing the artifacts back to the repository.

 ## Preset scenarios